 The most efficient homes - which should have the lowest fuel bills - are in band A. The Certificate will tell you on a scale of A-G, the energy efficiency of your home along with the potential scale after improvements are made, with 'A' being the most efficient home.
-Better-rated homes should have less impact through Carbon Dioxide (CO2) emissions, the EPC will show the amount of CO2 emissions produced by that property through tonnage, and will advise on the amount this could be reduced by.
+Better-rated homes should have less impact through Carbon Dioxide (CO2) emissions, the EPC will show the amount of CO2 emissions produced by that property in tonnes, and will advise on the amount this could be reduced by.

 The average property in the UK is in bands D-E for both ratings.
 The Certificate includes recommendations on ways to improve the home's energy efficiency to save you money and help the environment.
 EPCs apply also to commercial buildings and are rated only by Carbon Dioxide emission ratings on a scale of A-G.